Magnetic Resonance Imaging (MRI) - Prostate

 MRI uses a powerful magnetic field, radio waves and a computer to produce detailed pictures of internal body structures.
 MRI does not use radiation (x-rays).

 Detailed MR images allow doctors to examine the body and detect disease.
 The images can be reviewed on a computer monitor.
 They may also be sent electronically, printed or copied to a CD, or uploaded to a digital cloud server.

-The prostate gland is part of the male reproductive system.
-It is located in front of the rectum and below the bladder, where urine is stored, and surrounds the first part of the urethra, the tube that connects the bladder with the tip of the penis and carries urine and other fluids out of the body.
-The prostate helps make the milky fluid called semen that carries sperm out of the body when a man ejaculates.
-Ultrasound and MRI are the most commonly used techniques to image the prostate gland.
+The prostate is part of the male reproductive system.
+It sits in front of the rectum, above the base of the penis, and below the bladder.
+The prostate surrounds the first part of the urethra.
+It helps make the milky fluid called semen.
+Semen carries sperm out of the body when a man ejaculates.
+Your doctor will most commonly use ultrasound or MRI to image the prostate.
 See the Prostate Ultrasound page for more information.